 The image on the left is what you would normally see in a spreadsheet.
 But if you set the spreadsheet software to make formulas visible, then you see the image on the right.
 Just how you make formulas visible depends on the package, so check with the help menu.

-Formulas can also contain functions which are explained in a later page.
+Formulas can also contain functions which are explained in the next page.
 Like this.

 The normal maths operators are combined with variable or cell references and / or functions.
 A formula can only calculate a single value within a single cell.